28 - 0 - 0

 People took notice.
 Davis drew over 200,000 searches on that Saturday alone, making him number one on Google Trends for that day.
 Further, two different social media videos of Davis’ KO of Nunez drew over 1.4 million views.

-According to a Forbes.com article, based on the metrics they analyzed, Davis is poised to become boxing’s next pay-per-view star.
+According to a Forbes.com article, based on the metrics they analyzed, Davis was poised to become boxing’s next pay-per-view star.

 BRINGING BOXING BACK TO ATLANTA